h-REA/hREA/modules/vf-graphql-holochain/README.md

 - `queries/*.ts` implement the root-level queries exposed by the API.
 - `mutations/*.ts` implement write operations for interacting with the app DNAs.
 - `resolvers/*.ts` contains the logic for resolving links between different records.

+## Publishing to NPM

+- You will need to be given access to the [VF NPM org](https://www.npmjs.com/org/valueflows) in order to update the module on the registry.
+You can request access in https://gitter.im/valueflows/welcome
+- Bump the version in `package.json` & commit to the repository
+- Run `npm run build` from this directory or `npm run build:graphql-adapter` from the root of the Holo-REA repository
+- Change to `./build` under this directory, where the new generated files are
+- Run `npm publish --access public` from the `./build` directory
+- Tag the current release in git and push the tag to `origin`